So… Fairly recently I came across the concept of FIRE and was extremely impressed by the thought of not having to work for money!

 FIRE requires years, maybe decades, of disciplined savings.
 Some people may argue that you don’t know what the future has in store, so what’s the point of saving for it?
 After all, who wants to be the richest person in the graveyard?

 I totally agree with this school of thought and would never advocate for obsessive saving.
 But I would strongly recommend saving a bigger chunk of one’s salary instead of collecting the latest gadgets or spending on things (P.S.
 I’m all in for spending on experiences or making memories).
 Because a dollar saved (rather invested) now is worth much much more, decades later, thanks to the magical powers of compounding.
 A few intelligent investments coupled with compounding (aptly described as the 8th wonder of the world) can pave the way to an early retirement.
+Leaving your money in a savings bank account with almost zero interest or a fixed deposit with miniscule interest is literally synonymous to burning your cash because inflation eats up your money’s value.

 I wouldn’t discuss much on numbers for the savings or investments part because many professionals talk about it in great detail.
 Plus, I am no financial expert and therefore my idea here is not to chalk out a FIRE plan for me or for you.